 Call and inquire about full or part time choices.
 Limited scholarships may be available.

 Come learn, play and grow with us!
-Contact the ECC Director for more information.
+Contact the EC Director for more information.

 ALL ABOUT OUR CLASSES